Exploiting MEMS3 Vulnerabilities

 There is one further slight twist.
 Some of the original custom patches that this functionality replaces were slightly more flexible, for example the option to read the module registers originally allowed you to read the registers on a running ECU, even with a running engine, which was useful when developing things like the live mapping patch.

-The latest versions of MEMS3 Mapper include a Wizard called (Firmware) Unrestricted Read which modifies the current projects firmware to remove all restrictions on the address ranges which may be read using the standard functions.
+The latest versions of MEMS Mapper include a Wizard called (Firmware) Unrestricted Read which modifies the current projects firmware to remove all restrictions on the address ranges which may be read using the standard functions.
 This provides a very light weight mechanism to allow you to modify the firmware to support all of the read options without custom agents, on a running engine.
-The corresponding functions in MEMS3 Mapper therefore try to read the memory using standard functions first.
+The corresponding functions in MEMS Mapper therefore try to read the memory using standard functions first.
 If the firmware has been patched by the wizard, this will succeed.
 If not, it will be rejected by the ECU and the code then resorts to deploying custom agents.

 Boot Loader Updates